cedricksakalam/ACP-FINAL-PROJECT/ACP FINAL PROJ/PeriodicTableUI/README.md

 ### Periodic Table Game:
 Gameplay:
-- Answer up to 100 multiple-choice questions about chemical elements.
+- Answer questions on the atomic number and symbol of chemical elements.
-- Questions focus on element symbols and atomic numbers, chosen randomly.
+- Questions are randomly selected, providing diverse gameplay each time.

 Feedback:
-- Displays correct answers for wrong responses and tracks scores.
+- Immediate feedback on the correctness of answers.
+- Displays a final score after completing all questions.

 ### Periodic Table Viewer:
 Interactive Table:
-- Clickable elements provide detailed properties (e.g., atomic number, weight, and category).
+- View and explore detailed information about elements (atomic number, symbol, weight, and category).
 Educational Information:
 - Categorizes elements by groups and periods, highlighting their properties and states.
-Retry and Explore Options:
-- Replay the game or switch to the Study Area after completing the game.
+Study Area:
+- Access the periodic table for reference during gameplay.
 Help Guide:
 - Offers detailed instructions for using the application.